extremenetworks/ipfabric-docs/docs/source/solutions/dcfabric/workflows.rst

 MCT Related Actions
 -------------------

-MCT cluster configuration is performed as part of underlay provisioning by configure_fabric_infra workflow.
+MCT cluster configuration is performed as part of underlay provisioning by the\
+``configure_fabric_infra`` workflow.
 MCT client is created as part of endpoint workflows.
-Users don't need to use these actions directly, however, these are listed here for a reference only.
+Users don't need to use these actions directly.
+They are listed here for reference only.

 MCT actions are only applicable for SLX.